dribnet/purvs/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-718a45dd9cf7e7f842a935f5ebbe5719a5e09af4491e668f4dbf3b35d5cca122.svg)](https://classroom.github.com/online_ide?assignment_repo_id=11462214&assignment_repo_type=AssignmentRepo)
 ## MDDN 242 Project 1: Time-based Media

+## How the clock works
+The clock represents hours by the number of shapes and elements.
+Minutes are represented by the filled circle around the face of the clock.
+It also will align itself every minute.
+It will transition hours seamlessly however this can take up to 1 minute I realised that for marking this isn’t practical so I have disabled it by default however if you want to enable it you can do so by change line 2 and 3 in clock.js to let init = false;
+var waitForHourChange = false;
+Please be aware that for every hour the clock and alarm look completely different so please test using a few different times.
+My favourites are 11 and 12 O’clock, to easily read the time you might need to wait a minute for the shapes to align especially for later hours where there is alot going on.

 ## Week 1
 My idea for my clock sketch was to represent the hour hand as a segment that is uncovered and the minute hand is shown on the outside of the clock.
 In this example the time is 8:10
 ![plot](./images/sketch.png)